 47. Make Coffee at Home: If you spend $2.00 on coffee each day.
 That’s 10.00 a week or close to $500 over the work year.
 Now that’s for a plain coffee, if you are a fancy coffee drinker, say you spend $4 a drink, then you will be spending close to $1000 a year.

-48. Invest in reusable Tupperware: Purchase quality reusable Tupperware for packing lunches.
+48. Invest in Reusable Plastic Containers: Purchase quality reusable containers for packing lunches.
 Look for something that is dishwasher and microwave safe.
 Doing this will save money on plastic bags, foil and saran wrap.